ResaleAI/receipt-components/README.md

 - [x] write tests and clean up
 - [ ] rebuild esc pos optimizer to work w new stuff
 - [ ] disallow/only allow certain children on ast
+- [ ] create layout package to allow for rows and cols
+- [ ] move parser into separate package
+- [ ] reduce packages (i think we can put plugin, ast, and renderer packages into main package)
+- [ ] create examples for different frameworks (react, vue, etc)